Aktualisiert: 21. Aug. 2022

 The fermentation process is slowed down by lower temperatures, but it is not interrupted.

-The vast majority of those cucumber pickles would be vinegar-brine based and they can have names that are exactly the same as salt-brine based fermented cucumber pickles.
+The vast majority of cucumber pickles are vinegar-brine based and they can have names that are exactly the same as salt-brine based fermented cucumber pickles.

 Dill pickles or pickled cucumber are just two of them.